12 Declassified UFO Secrets

 AATIP isn’t the first U.S. government UFO investigation program—between 1947 and 1969, Project Blue Book collected more than 12,000 reports of UFO sightings.
 More than 90 per cent were explained away (as being weather, known astronomical events, etc.), but 700 didn’t have ready explanations.
 However, after a research committee headquartered at the University of Colorado examined the unexplained reports and found no evidence of extraterrestrial visitations, Project Blue Book was shuttered.

-Other countries keep UFO files, too
+Other countries keep UFO secrets, too

 The United Kingdom’s Air Ministry (and later Ministry of Defence) collected UFO files between 1959 and 2009, when it too closed down its program.
 In France, a UFO program started in 1977—known now as GEIPAN, it’s still operating.
 Residents who see something they can’t explain file official reports, and the agency collects them for researchers and scientists but doesn’t independently investigate them.
 When GEIPAN put its archives online in 2007, so many people logged on to read them that the website crashed.
 As of May 2018, more than 2,700 cases had been submitted to the database.